cmougan/explanationspace/docs/source/auditTutorial.rst

 In this case we use the US Income dataset.
 The dataset is available in the `Folktables <https://github.com/socialfoundations/folktables>`_ repository.

-We generate a geopolitical shift by training on California data and evaluating on other states.

 .. code:: python